Who can participate?

 When should we apply, and when will we get out allotments?

-Delegations are able to register themselves even if they know that they don’t know their final delegate count, as long as they know they’ll be sending a delegation above 4 to YUMUN 2020.
-Registering early, allows for the delegation to pay a lower delegation fee, as well as get their allotments immediately or soon after they register and pay for their delegates.
+Delegations are able to register themselves even if they know that they don’t know their final delegate count, as long as they know they’ll be sending a delegation above 6 to YUMUN 2020.
+Registering early, allows for the delegation to pay lower delegate fees, as well as get their allotments immediately or soon after they register and pay for their delegates.

 What’s different about YUMUN?